Bed bugs

 Where do bed bugs come from?

-Bed bugs are typically transferred via clothing or luggage.
+Bed bugs are typically transferred via clothing and luggage.
 Any bed bugs hiding in mattresses or other pieces of furniture also find their way to humans.

 The risk of coming into contact with bed bugs is particularly high in accommodation that is used by lots of people, such as a youth hostel.
-It’s also easier for bed bugs to find someone to bite when lots of people live closely together.
+Bed bugs are also more likely to thrive in places where lots of people live closely together.

 How common are bed bugs?

 Bed bugs are common all over the world.
-These parasites are able to spread because people travel the globe.
+Bed bugs can spread through travel and trade.

-What can be done to get rid of bed bugs?
+What can be done to prevent bed bugs?

+Those who are sleeping away from home can check things such as bed linen, mattresses and furniture near the bed for the presence of bed bugs.
 As bed bugs hide themselves during the day, they are often difficult to find.
 Small dark spots (bed bug feces) or blood stains on bedding indicate an infestation.
+If the bed bug population has already reached a substantial number, there may also be a sweet, musty odor.

 Effective means of repelling bed bugs by simply using a certain smell (i.e., a repellent) are not yet known.